 Although doctors often begin with conservative treatment options, such as physical therapy, they are not effective for all patients.
 In cases where conservative treatments have not been completely successful, our NJSO spine experts recommend a minimally invasive microdiscectomy.

-As one of the most common surgical procedures performed on patients who are suffering from low back pain or leg pain due to problems with worn or damaged vertebral discs, this procedure is typically recommended for patients who have been experiencing back or leg pain for at least six weeks and could not find relief from their pain and/or related symptoms through conservative treatment options, such as physical therapy, steroid injections or prescription medications.
+As one of the most common surgical procedures performed on patients who are suffering from low back pain or leg pain due to problems with worn or damaged vertebral discs, this procedure is typically recommended for patients who have been experiencing back or leg pain for at least six weeks and could not find relief from their pain and/or related symptoms through conservative treatment options such as physical therapy, steroid injections or prescription medications.

 If you or someone you care about is experiencing pain, numbness or other uncomfortable symptoms because of a damaged disc or bone spur, it’s wise to seek treatment from an experienced expert.
 See if you qualify for a microdiscectomy by trying our free Candidacy Verification tool below before talking with someone at NJSO.